madhu221b/animal_social_network/README.md

 ## Installation Guide

-Our solution does not require the use of GPU, enabling plug and play accessibility to a wide range of computer setups.
+Our solution does not require the use of GPU, enabling plug-and-play accessibility to a wide range of computer setups.

-### Step 1: Clonining
+### Step 1: Cloning
-This repository consists the [asnr](https://github.com/bansallab/asnr) repository as a submodule, therefore you will need recurisve strategy:
+This repository consists of the [asnr](https://github.com/bansallab/asnr) repository as a submodule, therefore you will need a recursive strategy:
 ```
 git clone --recursive git@github.com:madhurapawaruva/animalsocialnw_team7.git
 cd animalsocialnw_team7
 ```
-If you have already cloned the repository, you can also download the submodule afterwards:
+If you have already cloned the repository, you can also download the submodule afterward:
 ```
 git submodule update --init
 ```